Published: 15:15, May 13, 2026 | Updated: 21:40, May 13, 2026

-The world’s first lightweight, high-resolution, high-precision carbon dioxide (CO2) and methane (CH4) point-source detector, homegrown by Hong Kong scientists, has arrived at the nation’s Tiangong Space Station — making it the city’s first scientific payload aboard a national space station.
+The world’s first lightweight, high-resolution, high-precision carbon dioxide (CO2) and methane (CH4) point-source detector, developed by Hong Kong scientists, has arrived at the orbiting Tiangong — making it the city’s first scientific payload aboard the national space station.

-The project, hailed as a proof of the Hong Kong’s ability to support the nation's space development and carbon neutrality drive, is able to detect over 99 percent of CO2 emissions from the nation's coal-burning power plants and CH4 emissions from its coal mines, providing precise and reliable data for policymakers in China and around the world, revealed Su Hui, co-leader of the project and chair professor of the Department of Civil and Environmental Engineering at Hong Kong University of Science and Technology.
+The project, hailed as a proof of the Hong Kong’s ability to support the nation's space development and carbon neutrality drive, is able to detect over 99 percent of CO2 emissions from the nation's coal-burning power plants and CH4 emissions from its coal mines, providing precise and reliable data for policymakers in China and around the world, said Su Hui, co-leader of the project and chair professor of the Department of Civil and Environmental Engineering at Hong Kong University of Science and Technology (HKUST), on Wednesday.

-It is China's first earth observation project under its human spaceflight program.
+The MUSICO will participate in China's first Earth observation project under its human spaceflight program.

 Weighing less than 80 kilograms and smaller than a domestic washing machine, the payload is capable of accurately measuring CO2 and CH4 — two major greenhouse gases — from space, with extra-high spectral resolution and 100-meter spatial resolution, said the research team.